Creating Emotional Safety

 Our needs for emotional safety

 However, sometimes we can't find a place of familiar safety.
 We might be far from home or trapped in circumstances that take us away from the environments we find supportive and comforting.
+We may have been in circumstances where we are unable to trust someone.
 This realisation in itself can be very unsettling, even frightening.

 At these times we need to make our own place of safety, as best we can.
 This doesn't always occur to us.
 We're often used to thinking of places of safety is being familiar places, places that we live or have in our mind.
 However, when these places are unavailable, there may be things that we can do to create places of safety.